Bachelor of Science in Business Administration

 Opportunities for Involvement and Leadership in Finance

-The Warrington College of Business Administration provides numerous opportunities for involvement and leadership.
+The Warrington College of Business provides numerous opportunities for involvement and leadership.
 By participating in student organizations, students gain valuable leadership skills and network with faculty, alumni, and recruiters.
 Students interested in organizations focused on finance should consider:

 - Student Finance Group